-Fieldnotes, with notes-on-notes-2 (a) 10% = 20%, due October 19
+Fieldnotes, with notes-on-notes-2 @ 10% = 20%, first set due February 17

-All students will conduct participant observation at least twice and submit fieldnotes and notes-on-notes recording and reflecting on their two times in the field.
+All students will conduct participant observation at least twice and submit fieldnotes and notes-onnotes recording and reflecting on their two times in the field.
 Participant observation will focus on experiences and expressions of family and reflect the Semester Plan submitted earlier in the term.